 Iraqi officials: 1 protester dead amid ongoing clashes

-Iraqi officials say one protester has died and 12 have been wounded amid ongoing clashes in central Baghdad.

-Security and medical officials say the protester died when security forces fired rubber bullets and tear gas to disperse crowds in Rasheed Street on Saturday, the third day of violent clashes that has so far left 15 dead and over 100 wounded.
+Iraqi security forces fired rubber bullets and tear gas to disperse crowds of protesters Saturday, killing one person, in a third day of fierce clashes in central Baghdad, security and hospital officials said.

-Clashes are focused on Rasheed Street, near the strategic Ahrar Bridge.
-Protesters have occupied part of three bridges — Ahrar, Jumhuriya and Sinak — in a standoff with security forces.
+A protester was struck with a rubber bullet and died instantly and 12 others were wounded in the fighting on Rasheed Street, a famous avenue known for its old crumbling architecture and now littered with rubble from days of violence.
+Fifteen people have died and over 100 wounded in the renewed clashes.
+The officials spoke on condition of anonymity in line with regulations.

 At least 341 protesters have died in Iraq’s massive protests, which started on Oct.
 1 when thousands of Iraqis took to the streets to decry corruption and lack of services despite Iraq’s oil wealth.